alphaLeporis/HallSensorCSV/README.md

 ## Setup
 This is a simple code that changes hall sensor data to power consumption.
-Her is the schematic.
+Here is the schematic.
 ![Schematic](/images/schematic.jpg)

 ## Installation
 1. Clone this repository
 2. You will need these dependencies:
    1. numpy
    2. csv
    3. functools
    4. matplotlib

 ## Usage
 **main.py** reads all the csv files from a specific directory (default is demo/data) and outputs them in a single output.csv